adapt-it/adaptit/docs/Readme_Unicode_Version.txt

 with the wxWidgets cross-platform GUI framework (hence the WX in the name).
 Versions are also available for Linux and the Macintosh.

-Adapt It WX Unicode is a copyrighted program licensed under a dual public license scheme:
+Adapt It WX Unicode is a copyrighted program.
+See license/LICENSE.txt for more information.
-   * 1. The Common Public License Version 1.0, and
-   * 2. The wxWindows Library Licence, Version 3.1.

 This software is supplied to you without any warranty whatsoever.
-You may distribute it to others, but not for profit, and only provided you distribute all the files in this package.
-See the License.txt file for more information.

 ---------------------------------------------------------------------
 Special Considerations for the Unicode Version: